aofei/air/README.md

 An ideally refined web framework for Go.
 You can use it to build a web application as natural as breathing.

 High-performance?
 Fastest?
-Almost all the web frameworks are using these words to tell people that they are the best.
+Almost all web frameworks are using these words to tell people that they are the best.
 Maybe they are, maybe not.
 Air does not intend to follow the crowd.
 It can only guarantee you one thing: **it can serve properly.**